marcbachmann/node-html-pdf/README.md

     "height": "28mm",
     "contents": '<span style="color: #444;">{{page}}</span>/<span>{{pages}}</span>'
   },

   // File options
   "type": "pdf",             // allowed file types: png, jpeg, pdf "quality": "75",           // only used for types png & jpeg

-  // Export options
+  // Script options
-  "buffer": true,            // only supported on certain systems
-  - or -
-  "filename": "/tmp/html-pdf-123-123.pdf" // The file path of the file that will be written.
-If you want to save the file permanently, you have to pass this option.
-  "directory": "/tmp"        // The directory the file gets written into if no filename is defined. default: '/tmp' }
+  script: '/url'           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example
+  timeout: 10000           // Timeout that will cancel phantomjs, in milliseconds

+}
 ```